‘All things are possible for one who believes’ – Mark 9:23

 The curriculum content taught at St Marys Junior School is sequential and builds on prior learning.
 We incorporate opportunities for both skills and knowledge based learning to happen, which allows our children to gradually develop a deeper understanding of the skills and processes with all subjects.

-Our personalised Skill Progression Document can be found by following the link below.
+Our personalised Skill Progression Document can be found below.

 Skill Progression Document